February half term at Hanbury Hall

 Pick up your free trail map from Visitor Reception on arrival.
 Normal admission applies, under 5s and National Trust members are free.

 ‘50 Things’ is a list of the ultimate outdoor challenges for Hanbury adventurers to complete before you reach the milestone age of 11 and ¾.
 From bug hunting to bird watching, den building to kite flying, there’s something for every type of explorer.

-Here’s some of our favourite ’50 Things’ that can be completed at Hanbury Hall.
+Here’s some of our favourite ’50 Things’ that can be completed at Hanbury.
 Pick up your scrapbook from Visitor Reception and get ready to explore.